-- TL;DR: Instead of fine-tuning after pruning, rewind weights to their values earlier in training and re-train the networks to achieve higher accuracy when pruning neural networks.
+- TL;DR: Instead of fine-tuning after pruning, rewind weights or learning rate schedule to their values earlier in training and retrain from there to achieve higher accuracy when pruning neural networks.

 - Keywords: pruning, sparsity, fine-tuning, lottery ticket